jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/input-output/automatic-execution-order-and-more.md

 < Things become more complex when commands with multiple parameters start relating to each other. >
 < 2008-07-06 When commands have multiple parameters tied together complexly to other parameters, you have to resolve this in an execution order. >
-< By the way: if you use multiple output parameters of a command, how does the consult of the *two* parameters result in a *single* run? >
+< By the way: if you use multiple output parameters of a command, how might the consult of the *two* parameters result in a *single* run? >

 #### Apart from direct connection between parameters

 Next to making sub-command directly dependent on each other by directly tying them together, input output can also be between a sub-commands parameter and a sub-object of the parent command.
-This does not create a direct dependency between sub-commands, but it does create an indirect dependency.
+This might not create a direct dependency between sub-commands, but it might create an indirect dependency.

 ![](images/Automatic%20Execution%20Order.001.png)